david-knigge/ccnn/README.md

-## Continuous Convolutional Neural Networks: Towards a General Purpose CNN for Long Range Dependencies in $N$D
+## Modelling Long Range Dependencies in N-D: From Task-Specific to a General Purpose CNN

-Code repository of the paper [Towards a General Purpose CNN for Long Range Dependencies in N-D](https://arxiv.org/abs/2206.03398).
+Code repository of the paper [Modelling Long Range Dependencies in N-D: From Task-Specific to a General Purpose CNN]().

 **Abstract**

-The use of Convolutional Neural Networks (CNNs) is widespread in Deep Learning due to a range of desirable model properties which result in an efficient and effective machine learning framework.
-However, performant CNN architectures must be tailored to specific tasks in order to incorporate considerations such as the input length, resolution, and dimentionality.
-In this work, we overcome the need for problem-specific CNN architectures with our *Continuous Convolutional Neural Network* (CCNN): a single CNN architecture equipped with continuous convolutional kernels that can be used for tasks on data of arbitrary resolution, dimensionality and length without structural changes.
-Continuous convolutional kernels model long range dependencies at every layer, and remove the need for downsampling layers and task-dependent depths needed in current CNN architectures.
-We show the generality of our approach by applying the same CCNN to a wide set of tasks on sequential (1$\mathrm{D}$) and visual data (2$\mathrm{D}$).
-Our CCNN performs competitively and often outperforms the current state-of-the-art across all tasks considered.
+Performant Convolutional Neural Network (CNN) architectures must be tailored to specific tasks in order to consider the length, resolution, and dimensionality of the input data.
+In this work, we tackle the need for problem-specific CNN architectures.\break We present the \textit{Continuous Convolutional Neural Network} (CCNN): a single CNN able to process data of arbitrary resolution, dimensionality and length without any structural changes.
+Its key component are its \textit{continuous convolutional kernels} which model long-range dependencies at every layer, and thus remove the need of current CNN architectures for task-dependent downsampling and depths.
+We showcase the generality of our method by using the \emph{same architecture} for tasks on sequential (1D), visual (2D) and point-cloud (3D) data.
+Our CCNN matches and often outperforms the current state-of-the-art across all tasks considered.
 ### Installation

 #### conda